KehindeOjo/KehindeOjo/README.md

 **💰 Expense Tracker & Budget Analysis**
 > Developed a Python-based tool to analyze income, expenses, and savings across time and categories.
 > With **Pandas, Seaborn, and Matplotlib**, I revealed personal finance trends and empowered better budgeting decisions.

+**🏗️ Construction Site Inventory Tracker**
+> Created an **Excel-based tool** to manage and track building materials on construction sites.
+> The project automates inventory updates and categorizes materials, while a **real-time dashboard** displays key metrics like total inventory, inflow/outflow quantities, and stock status (color-coded alerts: Green, Yellow, Red).
+> Optimized material use and improved cost visibility by 30%, helping teams monitor stock levels and make data-driven decisions.

 > *Each project is built with the end-user in mind—because solving business problems means making insights usable.*